José María of Manila

-José María of Manila (José María de Manila : 5 September 1880 – 17 August 1936) was a Filipino-born Spanish Catholic priest and friar of the Order of Friars Minor Capuchin.
+José María of Manila (José María de Manila : 5 September 1880 – 17 August 1936) was a Criollo Catholic priest and friar of the Order of Friars Minor Capuchin.
 He was martyred in the early phase of the Spanish Civil War, and is the third Filipino to have been declared blessed by the Roman Catholic Church.

 Biography

 José María was born in Manila, Philippines on 5 September 1880 to Spanish parents Don Eugenio del Saz-Orozco de la Oz, the last Spanish Mayor of Manila, and Doña Felisa Mortera y Camacho.
-He spent his initial years of education at Ateneo de Manila University, Colegio de San Juan de Letran, and University of Santo Tomas.
+His early education took place at Ateneo de Manila University, Colegio de San Juan de Letran, and University of Santo Tomas.

-He stayed in the Philippines until he was 16 years old, pursuing further studies in Spain.
-Despite objections from his parents, according to López, José María fulfilled his desire to become a Capuchin priest.
-Records also showed that he had his simple profession in Lecaroz in Navarra on 4 October 1905, while his solemn profession was held 18 October 1908.
-He was ordained a priest on 30 November 1910.
+He left the Philippines when he was 16 years old to study in Spain.
+His father wanted him to become a lawyer.
+Having obtained his degree, after practicing law only a few months, he decided he wanted to be a priest.
+He was ordained on 30 November 1910.
+Circumstances, however, prevented him from following his plan to return to the land of his birth.

-José María "remained a Filipino at heart" throughout his years in Spain, desiring to return to the Philippines to serve the local Philippine Church despite the fall of the Spanish East Indies government in 1898 due to the Philippine Revolution and the Spanish–American War.
+Desiring to return home to the Philippines to serve the local Philippine Church despite the fall of the Spanish East Indies government in 1898 because of the Philippine Revolution.
 Circumstances prevented him from returning, and so he resolved to zealously proclaim the Gospel in Spain, which was still suffering from poverty brought about by World War I.

-There was a growing tide of anti-Catholicism and anti-clericalism in Spain, as critics accused the Church of conspiring with the government to keep the people poor.
-The effects of the Wall Street Crash of 1929 and later the Great Depression that pushed the working class to their limits, and military generals took advantage of the situation by staging an uprising in July 1936 that began the Spanish Civil War.
-Church property was seized or destroyed, and priests and religious were imprisoned.
-On 17 August 1936, José María was executed at the gardens of the Cuartel de la Montaña, a military building in Madrid.
+Anti-clericalism escalated in Spain.
+A military coup in July 1936 precipitated the Spanish Civil War and the Terror Rojo that continued until the end of the conflict.
+On 17 August 1936, José María was executed by a leftist faction at the gardens of the Cuartel de la Montaña, a military building in Madrid.

 Beatification

-On 27 March 2013, Pope Francis approved the findings of the Congregation for the Causes of Saints that José María and 521 other companions were indeed killed because of their Roman Catholic faith, clearing the way for their beatification.
-These twentieth-century martyrs of the religious persecution during the Spanish Civil War were beatified on 13 October 2013 in Tarragona, Spain.
-The Beatification Rite and Mass was presided by the cardinal Angelo Amato, prefect of the Congregation for the Causes of Saints, who read the Apostolic Letter declaring the martyrs "Blessed" and setting their common feast day every 6 November, together with other previously beatified martyrs of the Spanish Civil War.
+On 27 March 2013, Pope Francis approved the findings of the Congregation for the Causes of Saints that José María and 521 other companions were killed because of their Roman Catholic faith, clearing the way for their beatification.
+They were beatified on 13 October 2013 in Tarragona, Spain.

-Martyr Companions

-The Martyr Companions of Blessed José María de Manila who were also Franciscan Capuchins and were martyred during the Spanish Civil War include: